Klaipėda: Primary and secondary education

 At the end of the 17th century, the Great School (or the Latin School) was established which was the first upper school in Klaipėda, and in ~1850 the school was granted gymnasium status, while in 1891 it was named after Queen Louise.
 In 1829, the Klaipėda Navigation School was established due to the demand to train navigators and sea captains.
 In 1902, the Klaipėda Teachers' Seminary was established with an objective to prepare teachers who know Lithuanian language.
 In 1923, the Klaipėda Conservatory was established on the initiative of composer Stasys Šimkus to educate professional musicians which is still active.
 In 1925, the Klaipėda Accelerated School was established alongside its German counterpart which after 2 years studies provided an opportunity to its graduates to continues studies in the gymnasium.

 Currently, Klaipėda has 12 gymnasiums, 3 primary schools, 17 progymnasiums, and 4 elementary schools.
 Additionally, there is Eduardo Balsio Gymnasium of Arts.
-Most of pupils in Klaipėda later studies in the universities or colleges as Lithuania is one of the world's leading countries in OECD's statistics of population with tertiary education (58.15% of 25–34-year-olds in 2022).
+Most of pupils in Klaipėda later study in universities or colleges, as Lithuania is one of the world's leading countries in OECD's statistics of population with tertiary education (58.15% of 25–34-year-olds in 2022).